-4 CO1 Remembering the concepts of semi norms and Quotient spaces.
-CO2 Understanding the ideas of Uniform boundedness principles. to CO3 Applying the concepts of eigenspectrum on normed linear spaces and spectral K1 radius on Banach spaces.
-CO4 Analyzing the results of Adjoint, Self-Adjoint, Normal and Unitary Operators defined on Hilbert spaces.
+CO1 Remembering the concepts of semi norms and Quotient spaces.
+3 CO2 Understanding the operators on normed linear spaces. to K CO3 Applying Uniform boundedness principle on bounded operators. - CO4 Analyzing the concepts of eigenspectrum on normed linear Analyzing the concepts of eigenspectrum on normed linear spaces and × spectral radius on Banach spaces.
+CO5 Evaluating the results of Adjoint, Self-Adjoint, Normal and Unitary Operators defined on Hilbert spaces.